How to Use etcd Client in Go

 defer cancel()

-_, err = cli.Put(ctx, "my-key", "my-value")
+_, err = cli.Put(ctx, "app/config", "v2.1.0")

 if err != nil {

-log.Fatal("failed to put key:", err)
+log.Fatal("failed to put key: ", err)

 }

-resp, err := cli.Get(ctx, "my-key")
+resp, err := cli.Get(ctx, "app/config")

 if err != nil {

-log.Fatal("failed to get key:", err)
+log.Fatal("failed to get key: ", err)

 }